Visiting Germany in October: Weather, Festivals, and Tips

 If your idea of fun includes changing colors, crisp air, and polite elbow room at popular spots, then October in Germany will delight you.
 Fall colors sweep across the countryside, and the usual tourist rush slows to a well-behaved shuffle.
 Frankly, it's a refreshing shift.

 • Leaf-peeping that won't test your patience: October is peak time for fall colors, and Germany doesn't disappoint.
-Forests glow red and gold, and even the train rides to Germany feel scenic.
-Bonus: the reduced tourist count means no one's breathing down your neck at lookout spots.
+Forests glow red and gold, and even the train rides to Germany in October feel scenic.

-• Road trips where you're not tailgated by tour buses: It's the perfect time for scenic road trips.
+• Road trips where you're not tailgated by tour buses: It's the perfect time for scenic road trips in Germany.
 Fewer crowds mean clearer views, more relaxed drives, and actual chances to pull over and snap a photo without holding up a convoy.

 • Outdoor time that won't drench your socks: October is one of the least rainy months in Germany.
 So, go ahead and plan for leaf-peeping and outdoor activities.
 You might still need a jacket, but your umbrella can take the day off.

-• Nature options that go beyond a picnic bench: Germany's 16 national parks are open and stunning in October, making it ideal for nature tours.
+• Nature options that go beyond a picnic bench: The country's 16 national parks are open and stunning in October, making it ideal for nature tours in Germany.
 The changing colors make every trail more appealing, and squirrels are noticeably active.
-They don't judge your snack choices, either.

 germany-in-october-2.jpg